Five Ways to Open Your Speech With Style

 How you actually start your presentation is a matter of personal choice and style.
 There are several options always available to you.
 But your choice has purpose.
 Your opening aims to lay out the common ground with your audience.
 It sets the tone for everything that follows.
 It builds interest.
 And it affirms why you are qualified to speak on the subject.

-You can find out more ways to begin a speech and other public speaking techniques when you participate in a PresentPerfectTM skills training course at one of more than 40 UK training venues.
+You can find out more ways to open your speech with style and other public speaking techniques when you join a public speaking training course at one of more than 40 UK training venues.

 "A quotation in a speech, article or book is like a rifle in the hands of an infantryman.
 It speaks with authority"